guard/guard/README.md

       end
     end

-Please take a look at the [existing guards' source code](https://github.com/guard/guard/wiki/List-of-available-Guards) for more concrete example and inspiration.
+Please take a look at the [existing Guards' source code](https://github.com/guard) for more concrete example and inspiration.

-Alternatively, a new guard can be added inline to a Guardfile with this basic structure:
+Alternatively, a new guard can be added inline to a `Guardfile` with this basic structure:

     require 'guard/guard'